BSSP26/BitstreamFilterOnFPGA/README.md

 and constraints/, set TOP as the top module, and run synthesis, implementation, and bitstream generation.

-Expected utilization: approximately 470-520 LUTs for the filter, 0 DSP blocks, depending on synthesis settings.
-The complete synthesized design additionally includes a LFSR excitation source (20 LUTs), which serves as a built-in test signal and is not part of the filter itself.
+Expected utilization: approximately 470-520 LUTs for the filter depending on measurement configuration.
+The complete synthesized design additionally includes a LFSR excitation source (around 20 LUTs), which serves as a built-in test signal and is not part of the filter itself.

-These resources are lower than the 566 LUTs reported in Table II of the paper, because the static AE wrapper drives the filter parameters with compile-time localparams instead of runtime-configurable inputs.
+These resources are lower than the 566 LUTs reported in Table II of the paper, because the static AE wrapper drives the filter parameters with localparams instead of runtime-configurable inputs.

 ### Measurement Configurations

-The bitstream filter exposes cutoff (alpha), resonance, and input gain as runtime-capable parameter inputs.
+The bitstream filter exposes cutoff (alpha), resonance, and input gain as parameter inputs.
 In `TOP.v`, these inputs are driven by compile-time `localparam` values to provide reproducible static AE builds.
 The default configuration corresponds to Fig. 10 @TAP_4.
 To reproduce other figures, modify